6 Reasons to Consider an ESOP for Your Business

 ESOPs also have positive effects on retirement savings plans as well—particularly for women and people of color.
 Statistically speaking, these groups make smaller contributions to retirement plans such as 401(k)s due to lower wages than their white, male counterparts.
 ESOPs, unlike 401(k)s, are not tied to earnings, which can make it easier for a broader swath of employees to accumulate shares.

 An ESOP can even be structured to include contract workers, giving the business a real leg up in competing for talent.
-Having a real stake in the business is a benefit that isn’t available in all companies, and certainly is seldom available to non-fulltime employees.
+Having a real stake in the business is a benefit that isn’t available in all companies and certainly is seldom available to non-full-time employees.
 Likewise, transitioning to an ESOP can help you retain valuable employees, providing a financial benefit to the owner beyond the increased liquidity and tax advantages.
 In fact, studies show that employees who have “skin in the game” feel greater loyalty to their company and exhibit a higher level of productivity.

 4. If You Want to Maintain a Sense of Control

-Another way an ESOP can prove to be a more flexible alternative to a third party sale is that it allows the owner to continue managing and guiding the company.
+Another way an ESOP can prove to be a more flexible alternative to a third-party sale is that it allows the owner to continue managing and guiding the company.

 The liquidity provided by the sale to employees allows you to diversify your holdings while continuing to participate in the leadership of the business.
 You can remain actively involved in your company’s future—within the bounds of good corporate governance and Employee Retirement Income Security Act (ERISA) fiduciary rules.

-5. Protect Business Information from Competitors
+5. Protect business information from competitors

 One of the top concerns of business owners when selling their business is confidentiality.
 The fear that confidential information gets leaked, or even that there is a sale process for the business, is a legitimate concern.
 Having financial information, customer lists, proprietary processes, or strategy plans leaked can cause substantial harm to a business.
 And while confidentiality agreements try to put a fence around this issue, once the horse has left the barn, the damage is done.